Scavengers Reign: Production

-Joe Bennett and Charles Huettner created the original 2016 Scavengers short film for Adult Swim, where it aired as part of the Toonami block.
+Joe Bennett and Charles Huettner created the original 2016 Scavengers short film for Adult Swim, where it aired as part of the Toonami programming block and later made available on Huettner's YouTube channel.
 The eight-minute animated short, with backgrounds inspired by Moebius, contains no dialog and depicts a pair of humans engaging in an intricate series of interactions, like a Rube Goldberg machine, with the planet's lifeforms.
 From 2018 to 2019, Bennett and Huettner expanded the concept into a series pilot that did not go forward at Adult Swim, though the show was later picked up by HBO Max.
 The 12-episode series was produced over two years by Titmouse, Inc. and Green Street Pictures with a crew including international animators working remotely from locations including Mexico, Spain, Portugal and France.

+In May 2024, the series was canceled by Max after one season.
+Netflix acquired the series, which was released on the platform on May 31 in the United States, United Kingdom, Ireland, and New Zealand.
+Netflix reportedly considered renewing the series, but in November 2024, Bennett confirmed that this would not be the case.
+He also released a trailer on his social media that showcased what was planned for the second season had it been produced.

 Release

 Max announced the series in June 2022 and it premiered on October 19, 2023.
 Three episodes were released weekly until November 9, 2023.
-The show received critical acclaim for the acting, plot, animation and atmosphere.
-In May 2024, the series was canceled by Max after one season.
-Netflix acquired the first season, which was released on the platform on May 31 in the United States, United Kingdom, Ireland, and New Zealand.
-Netflix reportedly considered renewing the series, but in November 2024, Bennett confirmed that this would not be the case.

 Reception

 The series has received critical acclaim.
-On review aggregator website Rotten Tomatoes, the first season has a 100% approval score with an average rating of 8.7/10, based on 22 critic reviews.
+On review aggregator website Rotten Tomatoes, the series has a 100% approval score with an average rating of 8.7/10, based on 22 critic reviews.
 The website's critics consensus reads, "Disturbing and wondrous, Scavengers Reign presents a vividly realized world that beckons exploration by its marooned characters and television viewers alike."
 James Poniewozik of The New York Times called it "a lush, magnificent, hypnotic story of human survival in a place that feels, in a way that sci-fi planets only occasionally manage, truly otherworldly."
-Andrew Webster of The Verge deemed it to be "equal parts beautiful and brutal, and it might be the most original piece of science fiction of the year", and compared the art style to Jean “Moebius” Giraud."
+Andrew Webster of The Verge deemed it to be "equal parts beautiful and brutal, and it might be the most original piece of science fiction of the year", and compared the art style to Jean "Moebius" Giraud."

 For the 76th Primetime Creative Arts Emmy Awards, the series was nominated for Outstanding Animated Program and won an Outstanding Individual Achievement in Animation for background design.